Hiwonder-docs/LanderPi/source/docs/12_Large_AI_Model_Course.md

 * **Network Configuration**

+> [!NOTE]
+>
-Note: The large model used in this lesson is an online model, so network access is required before getting started.
-Please prepare an Ethernet cable to connect the robot to the network, or switch the robot to LAN mode.
+> **The large model used in this lesson is an online model, so network access is required before getting started.
+Please prepare an Ethernet cable to connect the robot to the network, or switch the robot to LAN mode.**

 The robot must be connected to the Internet during this feature, either in STA (LAN) mode or AP (direct connection) mode via Ethernet.
 There are two methods available for configuring the network:

-- Network configuration can be completed through the app using the following path.

-[LAN Mode Connection (Optional)](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#anchor_1_3_3_4) in the LanderPi User Manual.
+1. Network configuration can be completed through the app following the steps in [LAN Mode Connection (Optional)](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#anchor_1_3_3_4) in the LanderPi User Manual.

-- Connect to the robot via VNC and modify the network configuration files as described in

-LAN Mode Connection in the section [1.4 Development Environment Setup and Configuration](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#development-environment-setup-and-configuration) of the LanderPi User Manual.
+2. Connect to the robot via VNC and modify the network configuration files as described in LAN Mode Connection in the section [1.4 Development Environment Setup and Configuration](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#development-environment-setup-and-configuration) of the LanderPi User Manual.

 #### 12.5.2.3 Operations